huaminghuangtw/Evergreen-Notes/Permanent-Notes/Do great work.md

 > _“To seek greatness is the only righteous vengeance.” — Criss Jami_

 > _“If one is a master of one thing and understands one thing well, one has at the same time, insight into and understanding of many things.” — Vincent Van Gogh_

+> _“Being realistic is the most common path to mediocrity.” ― Will Smith_

 ---